nbhat1998/PintOS/doc/vm.md

 `[9]`  Index in the page directory/ page table; used to find the PTE
 `[10]` Struct list_elem used to add the struct to the list of user_ptes in struct frame
 `[11]` List that holds the frames (our frame table).
+`[12]` A struct used for storing information required for sharing pages of read only executables between multiple processes.
+`[13]` The address in kernel virtual memory where frame holding page exists.
+`[14]` The pointer to the thread name, which is also the executable's name.
+`[15]` The offset in file where it needs to start reading.
+`[16]` The number of characters that must be read from that page in the file.
+`[17]` Struct list_elem used to add the struct to the list of shared execs.
+`[18]` List of struct shared_exec that keeps track of the shared executables.

 ### ALGORITHMS